Different Demographic Cues Yield Inconsistent Conclusions About LLM Personalization and Bias: Discussion and Recommendations

 \section{Discussion and Recommendations}

-\paragraph{Different cues are not interchangeable} We find that different demographic cues induce different changes in model behavior for the same cued demographic group.
-Model behavior exhibits only partial and heterogeneous convergence across cues.
-This finding is consistent with prior work documenting differences between implicit and explicit cues \cite{hofmann2024ai, bai2025explicitly, lutz-etal-2025-prompt}, and extends it by showing that substantial divergence also exists among commonly used implicit cues.
-As a result, inferred intergroup differences are unstable and cue dependent, and conclusions about bias or intergroup disparities can vary widely and even reverse depending on how demographic identity is cued.
-This observation aligns with and extends prior work in algorithmic bias showing that conclusions are sensitive to the choice of probe \cite{goldfarb-tarrant-etal-2021-intrinsic, cao-etal-2022-intrinsic,delobelle-etal-2022-measuring,berrayana-etal-2025-bias,lum-etal-2025-bias}.
-Taken together, these findings imply that demographic cues cannot be used interchangeably, as different cues yield substantively different inferences about demographically conditioned model behavior.
+\paragraph{Different cues are not interchangeable} We find that different demographic cues induce distinct changes in model behavior for the same group, with only partial convergence across cues.
+This extends prior work documenting differences between implicit and explicit cues \cite{hofmann2024ai, bai2025explicitly, lutz-etal-2025-prompt} by showing that substantial divergence also exists among commonly used implicit cues.
+Intergroup differences are similarly unstable, varying in both magnitude and direction depending on how identity is signaled, consistent with prior work showing the sensitivity of bias estimates to probe and prompt design \cite{goldfarb-tarrant-etal-2021-intrinsic, cao-etal-2022-intrinsic, delobelle-etal-2022-measuring, beck-etal-2024-sensitivity, berrayana-etal-2025-bias, lum-etal-2025-bias}.
+Demographic cues therefore cannot be treated as interchangeable operationalizations of the same underlying identity-conditioned behavior.

-\paragraph{Construct ambiguity and confounding} We show that demographic cues differ both in how strongly they are associated with the target construct and in the non-demographic confounders they encode, with both factors shaping model behavior and explaining cross-cue differences.
-More fundamentally, failures of convergent and discriminant validity point to ambiguity in the construct itself.
-Demographically conditioned model behavior does not appear to be instantiated as a single, cue-invariant latent variable.
-This interpretation aligns with classic validity theory, which identifies confounding and construct misspecification as central threats to measurement validity \cite{campbell1959convergent}, and with interdisciplinary work highlighting harms from construct–operationalization mismatches \cite{jacobs2021measurement}.
-It also resonates with evidence that model behavior is unstable under linguistic and structural prompt variation and other spurious features \cite{selvam-etal-2023-tail,hirota2025bias}.
-It finally further extends prior findings on variability in name–group association strength and correlated demographic confounders such as social class \cite{gaddis2017black, crabtree2022racially, elder2023signaling, gautam-etal-2024-stop} to a broader range of demographic cues.

-Based on this, we offer three recommendations for future work to support more defensible claims on demographically conditioned LLM behavior.